bevelwork/quick_ssm/README.md

 ![Basic Usage Demo](media/basic.gif)

-When inevitably some instance does not seem to be working we support a `--check` mode that lets you quickly diagnose common problems.
+When inevitably some instance does not work we support a `--check` mode that lets you quickly diagnose common problems.

 ![Diagnostic Mode Demo](media/check-mode.gif)